carina-akaia/3d-islands/README.md

-# 3D-Islands
+# Full Stack DDD

-Demo project showcasing a hardened Islands Architecture implementation with WebGL rendering.

-Islands are declared as WebComponents where ShadowDOM holds `<canvas />` controlled by React Three Fiber.
+🚧 Work in progress

+Demo project showcasing an architectural framework for fullstack web projects, that adopts modern standards and popular patterns / approaches in order to achieve better scalability and streamlined onboarding.

+## Architecture

+### Islands

+Hardened Islands Architecture implementation where islands declared as WebComponents to facilitate isolation and potential interoperability across frameworks.

-## Development
+## Development environment

 ### Prerequisites